-Line 32 - If special additional mortgage recording tax credit is being claimed, you must adjust entire net income by adding back the special additional mortgage recording tax claimed as a credit and used as a deduction in the computation of federal taxable income.
-The gain on the sale of real property on which the special additional mortgage recording tax credit was claimed must be increased when all or any portion of the credit was also used in the basis for computing the federal gain.
+Line 32 - If you are claiming the special additional mortgage recording tax credit, you must adjust entire net income by adding back the special additional mortgage recording tax claimed as a credit and used as a deduction in the computation of federal taxable income.
+The gain on the sale of real property on which you claimed the special additional mortgage recording tax credit must be increased when you used all or any portion of the credit in the basis for computing the federal gain.